 A chemical rash often resembles a burn.
 It may present with swelling or blistering, or have oval-shaped flaky or dry patches.

 The allergic reaction is usually limited to the area of the skin that directly touched the allergen.

 Any drug may cause an allergic reaction.
-The most According to a 2019 article, common medications that can cause an allergic rash include:
+The most According to a

 - antibiotics, such as penicillin and sulfa